Broxton Bridge registration is open!

 Now handled by Gerhard online registration through the Broxton website.
 See details in the camping section! https://www.campspot.com/book/broxton-bridge-campgrounds

 When you arrive, you'll note that the campground is basically one big circle.
-Hookups are within the circle, and primitive parking is not permitted in this area.
+Electric hookups are within the circle, and primitive parking is not permitted in this area.
 Primitive parking is outside of the circle, behind the covered corrals or left of the dirt road.
 If you have reserved a hookup, please park in your assigned spot within the circle.
 If you park where you shouldn't, you may have to move.
-Anyone that leaves trash, manure, or excessive amounts of hay will pay a $100 cleanup surcharge.
+Anyone that leaves trash, manure, or excessive amounts of hay will pay a $75 cleanup surcharge.
 Blue tubs are at each campsite and in the primitive camping area for manure and hay.
 Leave room between the front and back row of electric hookups for Broxton staff to drive through to empty the blue tubs.
 Remember, we are not the only ones that enjoy this wonderful venue!

 Broxton Bridge is now handling registrations and payment for camping.
-From the BroxtonBridge.com website - go to accommodations and then click on RV Park.
-Then click on CAMPING REGISTRATION --and you may choose primitive camping or electric campsite hookups with 30 and 50 amp availability.
-I will still be making campsite assignments based upon when you register and pay for the ride along with comments of who are your camping buddies, and of course distance trumps all!
+You may choose primitive camping or electric campsite hookups with 30 and some 50 amp availability.
+I will still be making campsite assignments based upon distance, when you register and pay for the ride along with comments of who are your camping buddies, arrival/departure dates and of course distance trumps all!

 Electric hookups are available for an additional nightly fee, the front row has water/electric and some of the back row has water, electric and sewer.
 Primitive camping is available also.
 Ride camp opens at 9 AM on Thursday.
 All 100 milers get the best locations on campsites!
 Campsites are assigned in the order of the date registration received with payment before the late date, although we try to honor requests for camping together.
 Broxton has a cancellation period for refunds of payment for their campsites and panels.
 See their website for details.